 - a.
-As specified in Rule 20(c)(3)(C), Arizona Rules of Family Law Procedure, "an electronically filed document (or a scanned copy of a document filed in hard copy) constitutes an 'original' under Arizona Rules of Evidence, Rule 1002." - b.
-An electronic transmission or print-out from the clerk's EDMS that shows the clerk's or court's seal attesting to the document's authenticity shall be considered an official record or certified copy of the original. - c.
-Any court rule requiring that a document be an original, be on paper or another tangible medium, or be in writing, is satisfied by the electronic image defined as the original document in sections 4(a) and (b) above. - d.
+An electronic document that resides within the clerk's EDMS is the original document and satisfies the requirements of Rule 1002, Arizona Rules of Evidence. - b.
+An electronic transmission or print-out from the clerk's EDMS that shows the seal of the clerk or court attesting to the document's authenticity shall be considered an official record or certified copy of the original. - c.
+Any court rule requiring that a document be an original, be on paper or another tangible medium, or be in writing, is satisfied by the electronic image defined as the original document in sections 4(a) and (b) above.

+d.
 All documents in the EDMS of the clerk that are not e-filed through services provided by an authorized EFSP remain subject to §§ 1-504 and 1-506 of the Arizona Code of Judicial Administration.